sh1nes-1/MySqlBot/README.md

 ## Roadmap

+- Set max requests per minute for each user
 - Use Block-Kit interactive components
 - Ability to set timeout for query
 - Ability to drop running query